Faculty and Adjuncts

 Albert Cohen, Ph.D.

-Albert Cohen is the assistant program director and academic director of the Actuarial Science (AS) program.
+Albert Cohen is the new Director of Program Development for the Actuarial Science Program.
 He received his Ph.D. from Carnegie Mellon University in 2007 under the supervision of David Kinderlehrer.
-Cohen's research focuses on the interaction between probability and science and economics.
+Albert's research focuses on the interaction between probability and science and economics.
 This focus began with his work on a stochastic approach to the coarsening of cellular networks, and has since branched out to develop new risk measures using stochastic optimal control.
 This approach has also led to models of online auction behavior, stabilization of systems with white noise and the structural modeling of default bond pricing under the incorporation of recovery processes.
 Cohen served as the acting director and program coordinator for the Actuarial Science program until August 2013, when Emiliano A. Valdez joined the AS team as its new director.
-Cohen is excited to work with Valdez to build MSU's Actuarial Science program into a national leader in delivering
+Albert is excited to work with the new Director Frederi Viens to build MSU's Actuarial Science program into a national leader in delivering

 actuarial education and research.

 Gábor Francsics is an associate professor in the Department of Mathematics.
 He received his Ph.D. in mathematics from Rutgers University in 1992 and, prior to joining MSU, he held academic appointments at University of Pennsylvania and at Columbia University.
 His research interests include financial mathematics, partial differential equations, several complex variables, and analytical and geometrical questions of complex hyperbolic spaces.
 He has published numerous articles in leading mathematical journals.
 At MSU, Francsics is one of the key faculty members who helped develop and establish an AS specialization in 2003.
 Francsics is enjoying his role as faculty adviser of the MSU Actuarial Science Student Club.